-Face-covering requirements, safe use, and care, and exemptions are discussed extensively in Attachment 7.
-Face-covering requirement posters are included in Attachment 8 and posted at worksites, and used to communicate to employees, contractors, and the public the County's requirement for face covering use.
+Face covering requirements, safe use, care, and exemptions are discussed extensively in Attachment 7.
+Face covering requirement posters are included in Attachment 8, posted at worksites, and used to communicate to employees, contractors, and the public the County's requirement for face covering use.

 The County provided every employee with two face coverings.
 New employees are provided with two face coverings upon hire.
-Supervisors will ensure that employees required to wear face coverings keep them clean, undamaged, and properly positioned over the nose and mouth.
+Supervisors will ensure that employees wear face coverings, keep them clean, undamaged, and properly positioned over the nose and mouth.

-When employees that are not fully vaccinated are exempted from wearing a face covering due to a medical condition, mental health condition, or disability, they may use a face shield with a drape on the bottom if their condition or disability permits it.
+When employees are exempted from wearing a face covering due to a medical condition, mental health condition, or disability, they may use a face shield with a drape on the bottom if their condition or disability permits it.

-When employees that are not fully vaccinated are exempted from wearing a face covering and unable to wear a face shield with a drape on the bottom, they will maintain at least six feet apart from all other persons or test weekly for COVID-19 during paid time and at no cost.
+When employees are exempted from wearing a face covering and unable to wear a face shield with a drape on the bottom, they will maintain at least six feet of physical distance from all other persons or test at least weekly for COVID-19 during paid time and at no cost.
 COVID-19 testing will not be used as an alternative to face coverings.